Visit Napoleon's tribute to his Grande Armée and see spectacular views of Paris

 {{ticket-block-triple}}

-The Arc de Triomphe is one of the most famous landmarks in Paris, standing majestically at the western end of the Champs-Élysées, which is also one of the city's most famous avenues.
+The Arc de Triomphe is one of the most famous landmarks in Paris and stands majestically at the western end of the Champs-Élysées, which is one of the city's most famous avenues.

 Commissioned by Napoleon Bonaparte in 1806 to commemorate his victories, particularly the Battle of Austerlitz, the construction of the Arc de Triomphe was completed in 1836, long after Napoleon's reign.

-It's a must-visit attraction for tourists and a point of pride for the Parisian people.
+It's a must-visit attraction and one for your 'Things to do in Paris' list.
+A point of pride for the Parisian people.